 Direction(s) of run-off or overland flow on the production area.

-Groundwater wells, noting their use (e.g. drinking, livestock watering, irrigation) and well tag or ID number.
+Groundwater wells and monitoring wells, noting their use (e.g. drinking, livestock watering, irrigation) and well tag or ID number.

 Land Application Drawings and Maps

 The MPPP must have maps and/or aerial photos of the land application fields clearly indicating the following items: